 Following the fall of the Roman Empire, Rottweilers found a new purpose in the town of Rottweil, Germany.
 There, they continued to excel as working dogs, guarding livestock and aiding butchers in their daily tasks.
 This enduring partnership with butchers earned them their nickname, and the town of Rottweil became a hub for the breed's development.

 Rottweilers belong to the Working Group, a classification of breeds originally bred for various tasks such as guarding, pulling, and herding.
-They are known for their substantial size, typically standing 22 to 27 inches (56 to 69 cm) at the shoulder and weighing between 80 to 135 pounds (36 to 61 kg).
+They are known for their substantial size, typically standing 56 to 69 cm at the shoulder and weighing between 36 to 61 kg.
 This size, combined with their muscular build, contributes to their impressive physical presence.

 One of the most distinctive features of Rottweilers is their short, dense, and glossy double coat.
 The base colour is black, with rich tan markings on the face, chest, legs, and paws.
 Their expressive eyes are dark and almond-shaped, exuding an alert and confident expression.
 Rottweilers have a broad head, a well-defined stop, and a strong muzzle.
 Their ears are medium-sized and pendant, adding to their imposing appearance.

-Rottweilers and pit bulls are often compared in terms of aggression, but it's crucial to note that a dog's behaviour is influenced by various factors, including upbringing, training, and socialization.
-Both breeds have the potential for aggression if not properly trained or socialized.
+Rottweilers and pit bulls are often compared in terms of aggression, but it's crucial to note that a dog's behaviour is influenced by various factors, including upbringing, training, and socialisation.
+Both breeds have the potential for aggression if not properly trained or socialised.
 Rottweilers are known for their protective instincts, while pit bulls have historically been bred for dog-fighting.
-However, generalizations about their behaviour should be avoided, as individual temperament varies.
+However, generalisations about their behaviour should be avoided, as individual temperament varies.

 The Rottweiler's power can be attributed to its muscular build, strong bone structure, and historically selective breeding for physical strength.
 Their ancestors were bred for demanding tasks like pulling carts and protecting livestock, which required substantial strength and endurance.